-Therefore, an automated system of subsuming indicators directly from the statistical tables may not only reduce the time taken for comprehensively populating the online statistical data dissemination platforms, but will also eliminate (or minimize) the errors currently caused by the manual data entry.
+Therefore, an automated system of subsuming indicators directly from the statistical tables may not only reduce the time taken for comprehensively populating the online statistical data dissemination platforms but will also eliminate (or minimize) the errors currently caused by the manual data entry.

-There is another leg in the dissemination chain which demands a mention here – the government sponsored Open Data portals.
+There is another leg in the dissemination chain which demands a mention here – the government-sponsored Open Data portals.
 Many indicators produced by the NSOs are typically the candidates also for the Open Data portals.
-However, there also remains a gap as illustrated in the image above denoted by ‘manual data entry’ between stage 2 and stage 3.
+However, there also remains a gap, as illustrated in the image above denoted by ‘manual data entry’ between stage 2 and stage 3.

 The data transfer from online statistical data dissemination platforms to Open Data platforms is not currently seamless in most instances.
-This is another leapfrogging opportunity, with the potential of addressing two key issues deeply associated with some Open Data portals – lack of regular data updates (e.g. the case of Kenya’s Open Data portal) and missing metadata.
+This is another leapfrogging opportunity, with the potential of addressing two key issues associated deeply with some Open Data portals – lack of regular data updates (e.g. the case of Kenya’s Open Data portal) and missing metadata.

 Bridging the data transfer gap between these two sets of tools is going to be challenging but hugely rewarding for sure!

-As we prepare to meet the challenges of ‘data revolution’ in post-2015 development debate, more than just means, these ‘solutions’, I think, could be the development imperatives in their own rights under the broader theme of improving the availability of and access to data and statistics (See the ‘data, monitoring and accountability’ section of the Goal 17 in the proposal of the Open Working Group for Sustainable Development Goals).
+As we prepare to meet the challenges of ‘data revolution’ in the post-2015 development debate, more than just means, these ‘solutions’, I think, could be the development imperatives in their own rights under the broader theme of improving the availability of and access to data and statistics (See the ‘data, monitoring and accountability’ section of the Goal 17 in the proposal of the Open Working Group for Sustainable Development Goals).